What is a New Mexico Eviction Notice or Notice to Quit?

 In general, yes, and you may draft a New Mexico Eviction Notice (specifically called a 3-Day Notice to Pay Rent or Quit) to begin the process.
 That said, as a result of the pandemic, some protections have been put in place for tenants who have not been able to pay rent.
 While the ban on eviction was struck down by the Supreme Court at the federal level, the state and municipal governments in New Mexico are able to create and enforce their own guidelines for evictions.
-Check out the current guidelines for New Mexico or ask a local lawyer, if you are still unsure.
+Check out the ask a local lawyer , if you are still unsure.

 If you plan to legally evict a tenant, you should always serve a Notice of Eviction as a first step.
 Here are a few common situations in which you might need one: